-According to the latest online shoppers’ statistics, the world of ecommerce consists of about 2.05 billion people.
-This is somewhere around 26.28% of the human population.
-Since there are more than 7 billion people in the world and this number is constantly growing, there’s room for improvement.
+Ecommerce statistics show that worldwide there are about 2.14 billion people shopping online in 2021.
+This is somewhere around 27.08% of the human population.
+Since there are more than 7.p billion people in the world and this number is constantly growing, there’s plenty of room for improvement.

 Why do people shop online?